 - IVOL has higher returns when ex-ante investor sentiment is high, consistent with behavioral demand, but is unrelated to margin debt (and thus is unrelated to leverage constraints).

-SummaryThe bottom line for investors is that in the case of the low-risk phenomenon, the world isn’t black or white.(3) As the authors concluded: “The low-risk effect can be driven by more than one economic effect and the evidence is not inconsistent with both leverage constraints and lottery demand playing a role.”
+SummaryThe bottom line for investors is that in the case of the low-risk phenomenon, the world isn’t black or white.
+4 As the authors concluded: “The low-risk effect can be driven by more than one economic effect and the evidence is not inconsistent with both leverage constraints and lottery demand playing a role.”
 This is very similar to the findings on the value factor.
 The source of the value premium is one of the great debates in finance: Is it risk or behavior?
 With strong evidence for both explanations, it seems likely that while the value premium isn’t a free lunch (there are simple/logical risk-based explanations), it might just be a free stop at the dessert tray (there are good behavioral explanations as well).
 The strong evidence demonstrating the superior risk-adjusted performance of low-risk stocks has led to a dramatic increase in investor interest, and flows into funds seeking to capture to returns of low-risk strategies.

-Appendix: Have Low-Risk Strategies Become Overgrazed?As is the case with so many well-known anomalies and factors, the problem of potential overgrazing does exist.(5) Published research on the premium, combined with the bear market caused by the financial crisis of 2008, led to a dramatic increase in the popularity of low-volatility strategies.
+Appendix: Have Low-Risk Strategies Become Overgrazed?As is the case with so many well-known anomalies and factors, the problem of potential overgrazing does exist.
+5 Published research on the premium, combined with the bear market caused by the financial crisis of 2008, led to a dramatic increase in the popularity of low-volatility strategies.
 For example, as of February 2017, the iShares Edge MSCI Minimum Volatility USA ETF (USMV) had more than $12 billion in assets.
 Strong cash inflows have raised the valuations of defensive (low-volatility/low-beta) stocks, dramatically reducing their exposure to their value premium from quite high to negative, and thus lowering expected returns.
 Specifically, as low-volatility stocks are bid up in price, low-volatility portfolios can lose their value characteristics, which reduces their forward-looking returns (see here for a detailed discussion on the issues of buying high valuation low-volatility stocks).
 We will take a look at the valuation metrics the iShares Edge MSCI Minimum Volatility USA ETF (USMV).
 We will then compare its value metrics to those of the iShares Russell 1000 EFT (IWB), which is a market-oriented fund, and the iShares Russell 1000 Value ETF (IWD).
 Data is from Morningstar as of February 20, 2017.

 Appendix: SummaryThe evidence suggests that you might be better served by investing in vehicles that screen out high-volatility (or high-beta), high-risk stocks.
 In other words, consider investing directly in size, value and profitability/quality rather than doing so indirectly (like defensive strategies do).

 - Editor’s note: Larry Swedroe will be helping us accomplish our mission to empower investors through education with commentary and research summaries.
 We hope you enjoy and always remember that you can sign up for automatic updates on our blog here. ↩

 - Investor sentiment is the propensity of individuals to trade on noise and emotions rather than facts.
 A measure of investor sentiment was created by two researchers, Malcolm Baker and Jeffrey Wurgler.
 They constructed an investor sentiment index based on six measures: trading volume as measured by NYSE turnover; the dividend premium (the difference between the average market-to-book ratio of dividend-payers and non-payers); the closed-end fund discount; the number and first-day returns on IPOs; and the equity share in new issues.
 Data is available at www.stern.nyu.edu/~jwurgler. ↩

 - Alpha Architect has a good summary of the debate here. ↩

 - David Blitz has an interesting new paper that suggests this might be less of an issue than previously thought — review of paper here. ↩